mitarthpathak/mitarthpathak/README.md

 Currently working as a **Backend Developer (Spring Boot)** — still learning, still shipping.
 Comfortable with back-end design and Spring Boot fundamentals.

-Interning at **Craftory Studio**, a Jaipur-based creative/digital growth startup, as a **Web Developer** — engaging with clients on the tech side.
+Intern at **Craftory Studio**, a Jaipur-based creative/digital growth startup, as a **Web Developer** — engaging with clients on the tech side.
 Still actively hunting for a **full-time role**, so if you're hiring, let's talk 👇

 </td>
 <td width="40%" valign="center" align="center">